-Capitalizing on the successful Pirates of the Caribbean movies, Disney restyled Tom Sawyer Island as a "Pirate's Lair" in 2007.
-Though it's still a children's adventure playground, the island now has sets from the films such as William Turner’s blacksmith shop, and story artifacts like Elizabeth Swann’s love letters tucked into every nook and cranny.
-Included in the makeover are a number of special effects and gadgets.
+The island has sets from the Pirates of the Caribbean films, such as William Turner’s blacksmith shop, and story artifacts, such as Elizabeth Swann’s love letters, tucked into every nook and cranny.
 Kids exploring the caverns of Dead Man’s Grotto will encounter spooky voices, ghostly apparitions, and buried treasure.
 Elsewhere, a sunken chest can be discovered by operating a hoist.

 Pirate’s Lair on Tom Sawyer Island is not one of Disneyland Park’s more celebrated attractions, but it’s certainly one of the most well done.
-Attention to detail is excellent and kids particularly revel in its adventuresome atmosphere.
-We think it’s a must for families with children ages 5 to 15.
+Attention to detail is excellent, and kids particularly revel in its adventuresome atmosphere.
+We think it’s a must for families with children ages 5–15.
 If your party has only adults, visit the island on your second day, or stop by on your first day if you have seen the attractions you most wanted to see.
-We like the island from about noon until the island closes at dusk.
+We like the island from about noon until the island closes at sunset.
 Access is by raft from Frontierland, and you may have to stand in line to board both coming and going.
-Two or three rafts operate simultaneously, however, and the round trip is usually pretty time efficient.
-Tom Sawyer Island takes about 30 minutes or so to see, but many children could spend a whole day.
+Two or three rafts operate simultaneously, however, and the round-trip is usually pretty time efficient.
+Tom Sawyer Island takes about 30 minutes or so to see, but many children could spend a whole day there.

 The place for rambunctious kids; closes at dusk.